gwtboot/microfrontends-example/README.md

 mvn gwt:generate-module gwt:devmode
 ```

-So you will have three GWT devmode instances.
-After that just "Copy to Clipboard" the web app address into your web browser
-and run it just like the screenshots above.
+You will have three GWT devmode instances started.
+After that just "Copy to Clipboard" the web app address into your web browser and run it just like shown on the screenshots above.